2024 24 Hours of Daytona: Practice 3

+Practice 4

 Jack Aitken led the last practice session in the No. 31 WCR car with a lap of 1 minute, 35.983 seconds.
 De Phillippi's No. 25 BMW was second-fastest.
 The No. 01 Cadillac of Bourdais set the third-quickest lap.
 Westbrook's No. 85 Porsche, along with Jani's No. 5 Proton Competition car were fourth and fifth.
 Lance Willsey damaged the No. 33 Sean Creech Motorsport Ligier in an accident at turn 2 and stopped the session for 6 minutes.
 Jensen led in LMP2 for TDS Racing with a 1-minute, 39.078 lap, from AF Corse's Matthieu Vaxivière and Era Motorsport's Ryan Dalziel.
 Cairoli's No. 60 Lamborghini paced GTD Pro with a 1:47.239 lap, 0.147 seconds faster than Serra's Risi Ferrari.
 Preining set the fastest time amongst all GTD cars, followed by Jens Klingmann's No. 96 Turner Motorsport car.